👀 Solink Secure Summit ’25 open for registration.

 What Is Employee Theft?

-Employee theft refers to the act of employees unlawfully taking or misappropriating company assets, resources, or time for personal gain.
+Simply put, employee theft refers to the act of employees unlawfully taking or misappropriating company assets, resources, or time for personal gain.
 This can encompass a range of behaviors, including stealing physical goods, embezzling funds, falsifying records, or even time theft by being absent, unproductive, or engaging in non-work-related activities during paid hours.
 It poses significant challenges to businesses, impacting their financial stability, reputation, and overall operations.

 When it comes to employee theft it can be difficult to keep your eyes and ears on everything.
 Thankfully, you’ve got an advantage: Solink helps thousands of brick-and-mortar customers discover employee theft in their businesses, and that’s how we know what types of employee theft and scams are top of mind for most employers.
 Join us as we explore effective prevention methods to safeguard your enterprise against these threats—and remember, there’s even more content about employee theft in our complete guide to employee theft!